Follow us on

 Add as preferred source on Google

-Tottenham Hotspur are once again battling injury setbacks, with Roberto De Zerbi facing mounting selection concerns ahead of a crucial clash against Brighton and Hove Albion.
+Tottenham Hotspur are still battling injury setbacks, but things are looking a little brighter for Roberto De Zerbi ahead of a crucial clash against Brighton and Hove Albion.

 Roberto De Zerbi has not had any luck on the injury front since taking charge of Tottenham Hotspur a few weeks ago.